jbisetto/tokyo-train-station-adventure/README.md

 1. **Tiered Processing**: Requests are classified by complexity and routed to appropriate AI tiers
 2. **Conversation Management**: Tracks conversation history to provide coherent multi-turn responses
 3. **Vector Knowledge Store**: Uses ChromaDB to retrieve relevant game world information
-4. **Contextual Prompting**: Combines conversation context and knowledge base data for accurate responses
+4. **Contextual Prompting**: Combines conversation context and knowledge base data for accurate responses, with strict topic guardrails that keep interactions focused on game-relevant topics

 The system is designed to be efficient, using local models where possible and only calling cloud APIs for complex interactions.
+Content guardrails ensure all interactions remain focused on language learning, station navigation, and game mechanics, redirecting off-topic questions in a character-appropriate way that enhances rather than breaks immersion.

 ## API Documentation